-- 3.66 The number of open spaces and their individual size is not prescribed.
-Open space can be provided in the form of a single space or a number of smaller spaces.
-However, one of the key positive characteristics of the existing estate is the large central space, and it is anticipated there should be at least one large public open space in the new development. - 3.67 The open space reconfiguration and landscape connectivity opportunities should be tied in with the requirements for Sustainable Drainage Systems (SuDS) and a reduced rate of surface run-off and storage, and the conveyance of surface water run-off. - 3.68 The streets meeting the southern boundary with the cemetery could be in the form of pocket parks that can be utilised for a range of uses including allotments and food growing.
+- 3.66 Designated open space re-provided on site as required under Policy EP E5 (Open Space) (a) is anticipated to be re-provided as one larger open space.
+It could also be provided as a series of connected, smaller open spaces. - 3.67 The open space reconfiguration and landscape connectivity opportunities should be tied in with the requirements for Sustainable Drainage Systems (SuDS) and a reduced rate of surface run-off and storage, and the conveyance of surface water run-off. - 3.68 The streets meeting the southern boundary with the cemetery could be in the form of pocket parks that can be utilised for a range of uses including allotments and food growing. - 3.69 The estate is within easy access to a variety of parks and play facilities including Long Bolstead Recreation Ground, a BMX track and the Acacia Centre with its adventure play area.
+Following a review in 2015 of the

-- 3.69 The estate is within easy access to a variety of parks and play facilities including Long Bolstead Recreation Ground, a BMX track and the Acacia Centre with its adventure play area.
-It is not in an area deficient in access to public open space.
-However, following a review in 2015 of the public open spaces surrounding the Estates Local Plan sites, updated Greenspace Information for Greater London (GiGL) calculations show that a relatively small area (0.2ha) at the south western corner of the site is deficient in access to Local Open Spaces (see map in appendix 2 of this document).
-The Street Network (EP E2) and Movement and Access (EP E3) policies will however ensure that the site will be more permeable and will create shorter routes for residents to nearby parks and open spaces, and will therefore address this matter. - 3.70 Subject to meeting appropriate minimum standards concerning the provision of outdoor amenity space and play space, there is no requirement to provide additional public open space within the development. - 3.71 The relatively narrow strip of designated open space adjacent to the cemetery is of poor quality.
-The regeneration of this site provides an opportunity for the on-site re-provision of this open space to a better quality and in a more suitable location. - 3.72 Where the provision of a large public open space is justified, the design of the space should be flexible enough in terms of scale, layout and design so that it can play host to a variety of activities such as food growing, playgrounds, sports courts, informal and flexible space which can support occasional use for a broad range of community events.
-Development proposals must be in accordance with para.74 of the NPPF and Sport England's Land Use Policy Statement 'Planning for Sport Aims and Objectives'. - 3.73 There are potential opportunities for off-site play space enhancements that might address the need for certain age groups while there will also be a need for some on-site play space.
-Any proposal should clearly demonstrate how the play space needs of all the age groups will be provided for with reference to the guidance in the Mayor of London's 'Play and Informal Recreation' supplementary planning guidance document (2012). - 3.74 The provision of gardens that meet space standards increases their functionality, potential for tree planting and the promotion of biodiversity.
-Front gardens or defensible space that allows for some planting, is also encouraged.
+- public open spaces surrounding the Estates Local Plan sites, updated Greenspace Information for Greater London (GiGL) calculations show that a relatively small area (0.2 hectares) at the south western corner of the site is deficient in access to Local Open Spaces (see map in Appendix 2).
+Any proposed development of the site should consider addressing this deficiency through the design of streets and routes through the site in accordance with Policies EP E2 (The Street Network) and EP E3 (Movement and Access).
+There is potential to alleviate this deficiency by creating shorter routes to nearby parks and open spaces through the use of these policies. - 3.70 The relatively narrow strip of designated open space adjacent to the cemetery is of poor quality.
+The regeneration of this site provides an opportunity for the on-site re-provision of this open space to a higher quality and in a more suitable location. - 3.71 Where the provision of a large public open space is justified, the design of the space should be flexible enough in terms of scale, layout and design so that it can play host to a variety of activities such as food growing, playgrounds, sports courts, informal and flexible space which can support occasional use for a broad range of community events.
+Development proposals must have regard to para.
+74 of the NPPF and Sport England's Land Use Policy Statement 'Planning for Sport Aims and Objectives'. - 3.72 Development proposals should demonstrate the impact that they will have on the use of existing indoor and outdoor local sports facilities.
+The scope and methodology of the research will be prescribed by Sport England and the local planning authority, during preapplication discussions.
+Any identified shortfall should be mitigated where appropriate through either a condition attached to a planning decision, a section 106 agreement or the Community Infrastructure Levy (CIL) as identified at the planning decision making stage.
+In accordance with the NPPF and the London Plan, Merton Council is committed to delivering a new playing pitch study in support of the planned borough-wide Local Plan. - 3.73 There are potential opportunities for off-site play space enhancements that might address the need for certain age groups while there will also be a need for some on-site play space.
+Any proposal should clearly demonstrate how the play space needs of all age groups will be provided for with reference to the guidance in the Mayor of London's 'Play and Informal Recreation' supplementary planning guidance document (2012).